justinrlee/dcos-notes/faqs/simple-python-batch-jobs.md

 This document describes three different ways to run simple python batch jobs on a DC/OS cluster.
 This is non-complete and is meant more as a simple introduction.
 These are the mechanisms demonstrated:

-* Using DC/OS's "Jobs" service (also known as Minuteman)
+* Using DC/OS's "Jobs" service (also known as Metronome)
 * Using persistent container run in Marathon, by `exec`-ing into the container ('jump container')
-* Using DC/OS's "Services" service (also known as Marathon, for long-running services, or anything that requires a capability available in Marathon but not in Minuteman)
+* Using DC/OS's "Services" service (also known as Marathon, for long-running services, or anything that requires a capability available in Marathon but not in Metronome)

 These examples all use the Docker `python:3.6` image.
 Custom python images with additional Python packages could also be used.
 Specifically, if you had requirements to read/write from HDFS or S3, configurations for these could be baked into a Docker image.